Mountain Lion Photography Workshop Results

 Realizing there could be many days, months and years spent hiking in mountain lion country and I would never see one, so I started looking at other options.
 I discovered a mountain lion workshop that David Neils was teaching at Sylvan Dale Guest Ranch in Loveland CO, so I joined the course and spent a day with David and our group hiking up the local canyon.
 As we hiked along, David taught us a great deal about mountain lions as he has an amazing wealth of knowledge.
 He showed us a lion scrape, showed us how to read the terrain and what to look for in ridge lines, topographic pinch spots, water holes and creek beds; and he talked about the importance of wind and weather and how it all relates to lion behavior and patterns.

 After the course I sent David a Google Earth shot of some areas in the foothills, a place David has never seen.
-In one particular area he drew a line along a ridge and said to check that location for lion activity.
+In one particular area he drew a line and dropped some pins along a ridge and said to check that location for lion activity.
 So I surveyed the ridge and set up cams at a location where I found a potential scrape site and within one week got fantastic footage of a two mountain lions.
 Unbelievable!
 Without meeting David and taking his course, I would have never known as much as I do now about mountain lions, what to look for and how to get the mountain lion footage as I did.
 David has also been more than willing to give advice, provide direction and listen to my lion adventures moving forward.

 Wheat Ridge Colorado